Information for New Students

 Information on the services available, your Oxford email account, and how to set up your IT access, is available on the University’s Welcome to IT web pages.
 These pages contain simple step-by-step information to help you access Oxford’s IT provision.

-Once you have your Single Sign-On (SSO) you should also complete the University’s online enrolment forms in Student Self Service.
+Once you have returned your University Card form and it has been processed, you will be sent details of your Single Sign-On (SSO).
+Once you have your SSO you should also complete the University’s online enrolment forms in Student Self Service.

 You need to register in order to attend your programme of study, release your loan from the UK Student Loans Company/sponsor/awarding body, print an enrolment certificate, be eligible to take examinations and access your results.